suhasHere/moq-secure-objects/draft-ietf-moq-secure-objects.md

 4. Form the nonce by as described in {{nonce}}.

-5. Apply the AEAD encryption function with moq_key, nonce, aad, MoQT Object payload and serialized private header exntenions as inputs (see {{app}}).
+5. Apply the AEAD encryption function with moq_key, nonce, aad, MoQT Object payload and serialized Encrypted Properties List as inputs (see {{app}}).

 The final SecureObject is formed from the MoQT transport headers, followed by the output of the encryption.

 ## Decryption

-For decrypting, the Key ID from the `Secure Object KID` header extension contained within immutable header extension is used to find the right key and salt for the encrypted object.
+For decrypting, the Key ID from the `Secure Object KID` property contained within the immutable properties is used to find the right key and salt for the encrypted object.
 The MoQT track information matching the Key ID along with  `Group ID` and `Object ID` fields of the MoQT object header are used to form the nonce.